mvolkmann/blog/src/tailwind.md

   For example: `md:flex-col` changes the `flex-direction` to `column` when the screen width is at or above the medium breakpoint.

 - **Configurable**
   Tailwind is highly configurable.
-  Default values can be overridden in a `tailwind.config.js` file.:
+  Default values can be overridden in a `tailwind.config.js` file.

 - **Supported by tools**
-  There are good Tailwind-aware extensions for many editors including VS Code, Sublime Text, Vim, and Atom.
+  There are good, Tailwind-aware extensions for many editors including VS Code, Sublime Text, Vim, and Atom.

 ## Cons